piotrmurach/tty-progressbar/README.md

 ### 6.4 start

-By default the top level multi bar will be rendered as the first bar and have its timer started when on of the registered bars advances.
+By default the top level multi bar will be rendered as the first bar and have its timer started when one of the registered bars advances.
 However, if you wish to start timers and draw the top level multi bar do:

 ```ruby
 multibar.start  # => sets timer and draws top level multi progress bar